Gender dynamics, normative transgressions, solidarities and self-defenses.

 We are only one.

-Reinterpretation of a scene from the TV show Buffy, the vampire slayer, “Hush”, S4E10, Joss Whedon, 2000.
+Reinterpretation of a scene from the TV show Buffy the Vampire Slayer.
+Episode: “Hush”, S4E10, Joss Whedon, 1999

-An architectural narration by Salome Djeranian (HEAD Arts Visuels Cinéma), Aurora Lajci (HEAD AI), Théotime Serre (HEAD Media Design) & Waldemar Fierro Rubio (EPFL)
+An architectural narration by Salome Djeranian (HEAD, Cinema), Aurora Lajci (HEAD, Interior Architecture), Théotime Serre (HEAD, Media Design), and Waldemar Fierro Rubio (EPFL)

 To this day, we still don't know if she's a myth or if she really exists.
 Some residents say they have seen her crossing the footbridge with a cane, others pulling a shopping cart.